riot/riot.github.io/api.md

 `riot.version(): string`

-<strong>@returns: </strong> the current riot version in use as string
+<strong>@returns: </strong> the current Riot version in use as a string

 ## Component object

-Each Riot.js component is created as lightweight object.
+Each Riot.js component is created as a lightweight object.
 The object that you export via `export default` will have the following properties:

 - Attributes
   - `props` - the props received as object